27septembre/QG_eff/README.md

 * test data has been given in `data/training/00/`

 ## 3. Plot script
-* all the plots in the paper, except for Fig.x
+* all the plots in the paper, except for Fig.7
 * code to create csv files for ensemble members: `for_plot_20members.py`

-## 4. for Fig.x
+## 4. for Fig.7
 * test data has been given in `data/preds/`

 ## 5. Noise data